 Fireworks can be so exciting for children can’t they?
 All those wonderful colours, sounds and smells!
-Our Pop-Up Firework Craft goes brilliantly with our homemade sparkler craft and is a great way to keep the excitement of fireworks going all year round.
+Our Pop-Up Firework Craft for kids is a great way to keep the excitement of firework displays going all year round!

 How To Create A Homemade Firework Pop-Up Toy

 1 – Cut out a circle of paper up to 45cm across.
 We used black sugar paper but any colour will do, you could even recycle some old wrapping paper or newspaper.

 2 – Find the midpoint of the circle by gently folding the circle in half and half again but don’t press down the folds, you don’t want permanent creases!

 3 – Cut from the outside of the circle in a straight line to the midpoint.